Tanganyika Territory

 Tanganyika was a colonial territory in East Africa which was administered by the United Kingdom in various forms from 1916 until 1961.
 It was initially administered under military occupation.
 From 20 July 1922, it was formalised into a League of Nations mandate under British rule.
 From 1946, it was administered by the UK as a United Nations trust territory.
-It bordered British East Africa to the North East.
+It bordered British East Africa to the northeast.